EvanHerman/simple-taxonomy-ordering/readme.txt

 == Changelog ==

+= 2.1.0 =
+* Singleton Pattern.
+This approach makes removing the filter, which sets the custom order, a lot easier.

 = 2.0.3 =
 * Fixed uninstall method.
 The plugin should now uninstall and clean up after itself without error.